JetBrains/intellij-sdk-docs/topics/ui/principles/typography.md

 ## UI font

 [Inter](https://github.com/rsms/inter) is used for the IDE user interface by default.
-The font size is the same for all platforms: 13
+The default font size is the same for all supported OS: 13.

 <!--<table style="header-column">
   <tr>